ronf/asyncssh/docs/api.rst

 Supported certificate types include OpenSSH version 01 certificates for DSA, RSA, ECDSA, and Ed25519 keys.
-Support is also available for the certificate critical options of force-command and source-address and the extensions permit-pty and permit-port-forwarding.
+Support is also available for the certificate critical options of force-command and source-address and the extensions permit-X11-forwarding, permit-agent-forwarding, permit-port-forwarding, and permit-pty.

 Several public key and certificate formats are supported including PKCS#1 and PKCS#8 DER and PEM, OpenSSH, and RFC4716 formats.